guimarbe/natours/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-To setting up the project locally you can download a copy of this project clicking on the "*Clone or download*" and then *Download ZIP*, or you can follow these simple exemple steps to get a copy on your repository.
+To setting up the project locally you can download a copy of this project clicking on the *Clone or download* and then *Download ZIP*, or you can follow these simple exemple steps to get a copy on your repository.

 ### Prerequisites
 First things first, you need to install npm to use all the tools provided in the project.